Unplugging the Camera To Boost Creative Energy — 2 Years Video-Free

 Take a deep breath.
 I'll chat with you soon...

-4. Updated my Acuity meeting email templates to tell people booking sessions with me that we’ll be meeting on zoom using audio only.
+4. Updated my Acuity meeting email templates to tell people booking sessions with me that we’ll be meeting using audio only.

 5. I let the clients who were used to seeing me on video know either before, during, or after our calls.
 I told them, “I quit video to deepen my creative energy.”
-Everyone was fine.
+No one died.
+In fact, many felt relief because they could show up on calls and relax now.

 6. Updated the language on my website where I invite prospective clients to book a call, letting them know we’ll be doing audio-only.

-7. Updated the copy on my writing community and course pages letting peeps know that our calls are audio only.
+7. Updated the copy on my writing community and course pages letting students know that our calls are audio only.

 After just a week or so with the camera switched off, and my webcam left unplugged, I’ve had more creative energy than I’ve had in a long time.
 I’ve had big insights and breakthroughs in my business, Oh, and my eyes completely cleared up.